celestiaorg/celestia-app/docs/architecture/adr-011-optimistic-blob-size-independent-inclusion-proofs-and-pfb-fraud-proofs.md

 ### Negative

-Optimization 1 might introduce more intra-transaction padding.
-Optimization 2 will introduce intra-transaction padding so only the PFB transaction occupies the shares.
+Optimization 1 will most likely introduce intra-transaction padding.
+Optimization 2 will definitely introduce intra-transaction padding so only the PFB transaction occupies the shares.

 ### Neutral